Structure constants: 𝔰𝔲(N)

 For the general case of 𝔰𝔲(N), there exists closed formula to obtain the structure constant, without having to compute commutation and anti-commutation relations between the generators.

-We first define the $N^{2}-1$ generators of 𝔰𝔲(N), based on a generalisation of the Pauli matrices and of the Gell-Mann matrices (using the bra-ket notation).
+We first define the $N^{2}-1$ generators of 𝔰𝔲(N), based on a generalisation of the Pauli matrices and of the Gell-Mann matrices (using the bra-ket notation where $|m\rangle\langle n|$ is the matrix unit).